123rd Special Tactics Squadron: History

 The Air Force Cross was awarded to 123rd STS Pararescueman then-Tech.
 Sgt.
-Keary Miller during the battle of Battle of Takur Ghar a.k.a. the Battle of Roberts Ridge on March 4, 2002.
+Keary Miller during the Battle of Takur Ghar a.k.a. the Battle of Roberts Ridge on March 4, 2002.
 Kerry was part of a small US Air Force team embedded with US Army special forces during the operation in Afghanistan.
 During the 17-hour long battle Tech.
 Sgt.
 Miller repeatedly risked his life to administer critical first aid to several injured US servicemen during the battle.

 The squadron provided personnel during the aftermath of the devastating Hurricane Maria that hit the Caribbean in 2017.
 September 2018, The 123rd special operators were sent to the Carolinas after Tropical Storm Florence to provide search-and-rescue assistance.

 In August 2019, Tech.
 Sgt.
 Daniel Keller, a combat controller in the 123rd Special Tactics Squadron, was awarded the Air Force Cross.
 Keller earned the award — second only to the Medal of Honor — for valor on the battlefield in Afghanistan whilst participating in Operation Freedom’s Sentinel.